-The obvious reason is that is fun!
-Not only is it fun for us to explore on horseback, it can also do wonders for our horse's mental well-being to get out of the boredom and monotony of ring work.
+The obvious reason is that it is fun!
+Not only is it fun for us to explore on horseback, but it can also do wonders for our horse's mental well-being to get out of the boredom and monotony of ring work.

 Riding out is good exposure for your horse to see and experience new things that they wouldn't in the ring.
 Riding through the woods, across streams or up and down hills are great training opportunities, not to mention, they will help with your horse's physical fitness.